lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 `4_other_existing_matlab_functions`

 This folder contains other not built-in Matlab functions
-* turbo.m includes a colormap used in the study
+* turbo.m includes a colormap used in the routine

 ***